 For the mathematically oriented reader, the mathematical version of the Reef Knot can be found here at Square knot (mathematics).

 The exchanging of wisdom for value is not new but the way we do it today doesn't always connect to the ancient traditions of sharing knowledge and useful information for the betterment of the others.

 Today Wikipedia and the ubiquitous Google Search algorithms may deliver information at your fingertips but like trying to drink from a firehose, the sheer volume of information usually leads to more reasons to feel confused and fall victim to 'paralysis through analysis'.
-The volume creates overwhelm.

 Many people today feel trapped into inaction because of the sheer complexity and volume of information surrounding them, their families and their business.

-We believe that a professional is a person who recognises their limitations.
+We believe a professional is a person who recognises their limitations.
 A person who thinks they know everything is a dangerous person.
 We've on record for highlighting how average Australians are presented with a fragmented and overly difficult financial services regime to navigate.